-A full benchmark kit is provided by the TPC.
-Vendors are required to use this kit for benchmark publications.
-The TPCx-IoT kit includes a set of scripts to generate data simulating IoT sensors.
-The data is ingested and persisted into the System Under Test (SUT) and continuously queried to simulate simple edge analytics use cases, generate metrics and create a full run report.
-The SUT represents an IoT edge gateway system consisting of commercially available servers, switches and storage systems running a NoSQL database (See Clause 3).
+TPCx-IoT is a TPC Express benchmark and a full kit (TPCx-IoT Kit) is provided by the TPC.
+Vendors are required to use this Kit for benchmark publications.
+The Kit includes a set of scripts to generate data simulating IoT sensors, data inject, analytics, calculate the metrics and validation.

+The data generated is ingested and persisted into the System Under Test (SUT) and continuously queried to simulate simple analytics use cases.
+The System Under Test (SUT) represents an IoT gateway system consisting of commercially available servers and storage systems running a commercially available NoSQL data management system.